cossacklabs/product-docs/content/acra/configuring-maintaining/controls-configuration-on-acratranslator/_index.md

   Configuring secure connection between AcraTranslator and clients.

-  For TLS, there are a plenty of
+  You can use TLS.
+For TLS, there are a plenty of [`--tls_*` options](/acra/configuring-maintaining/general-configuration/acra-translator/#tls).
-  [`--tls_*` options](/acra/configuring-maintaining/general-configuration/acra-translator/#tls).
-  You can use either TLS (for direct connections from clients).
   Also, make sure you know what [client ID](/acra/guides/integrating-acra-server-into-infrastructure/client_id/) is as it's something Acra-related, not a part of TLS or SQL.
   There are multiple ways of specifying client ID, including TLS certificate metadata, or